malswadi/skeleton-ucf-hmdb/README.md

 On the other hand, the UCF-101 skeleton dataset compressed format size is 991 MB.
 On the uncompressed format, this dataset has a size of 2.56 GB of storage.

 ## Citation
-If you are interseted to use this code for your research, please cite:
+Please cite the following paper if you use this repository in your reseach:

 ```
 @article{Alsawadi2021,